Who can have online consultations?

 During the COVID-19 pandemic, telehealth is being used widely for many medical appointments.

 Contact your psychiatrist to ask if you can have your appointment via telehealth.

-Sometimes a face-to-face consultation is needed, for example to do physical check-ups or to prescribe some medications.
+Sometimes a face-to-face consultation is needed, for example for a physical check-up or to prescribe some medications.

-If you do the online consultation at a hospital or clinic, they will provide everything for you.
+If you do the online consultation at a hospital or clinic, they will provide all the equipment for you.

-If you do the online consultation at home, you will need to have:
+If you do the online consultation at home, you will need:

 - a quiet, private room

 - a fast and reliable internet connection

 - a computer, tablet or smartphone (your psychiatrist will tell you which devices will work with their software).

 As a guide, you will need internet speeds of at least 0.8 Mbps (megabits per second) for downloads and 0.25 Mbps for uploads.
 Faster speeds will give you better quality video.
 You can test your internet speed here.